 White spots on the nails are very common, mainly due to the fact that more and more people are becoming deficient in minerals such as magnesium and zinc.
+An example of why I believe this is occurring is increased pollution, which contains heavy metals.
+Heavy metals (like cadmium) and beneficial minerals (like zinc) bind to the same receptors in the body, which means the metals can ‘kick off’ the good guys by binding in their place.
 You can read my article here on the widespread epidemic of magnesium deficiency – it is one of the most important articles I’ve written on this site.
-I don’t go a day without my magnesium oil, especially on days that I work out and stress my muscles.
+I don’t go a day (well, night!) without my magnesium oil, especially on days that I work out and stress my muscles.

-These lines are all too common for many individuals and typically indicate malabsorption of nutrients in the body.
-Many websites say they are ‘normal’ and occur naturally with aging, however the only reason aging causes them to arise is because the efficiency of blood circulation decreases with age.
+These lines are all too common for many individuals and may indicate malabsorption of nutrients in the body.
+Many websites say they are normal and occur naturally with aging, however my theory here is that aging prompts them to arise is because the efficiency of blood circulation decreases with age.
 This means nails get less and less nutrition and may become pale and ridged.
 Young or old, you want your circulation to be strong so that your blood can bring nutrients to every nook and cranny of your body.
-These lines indicate that something is preventing these vitamins from reaching your nails… which can be a very complex topic and is usually different for everyone.
-Thyroid issues, candida/parasites/viruses, and heavy metals can all create an internal environment where nutrients are not processed properly.
+The reason why circulation is decreased can be a very complex topic and is usually different for everyone.
+Thyroid issues, gut dysbiosis, and heavy metals can all create an internal environment where nutrients are not processed properly.

-Other courses of action I would take with vertical ridges include cutting out gluten and other inflammatory/allergenic substances from the diet, including cheese and heavy meats.
-Look for the root cause of your particular malabsorption: do you have thyroid symptoms?
-Do you have heavy metals built up in your system (which most people do, due to industrial pollution and pesticides)?
-Is your gut damaged causing discomfort during digestion and undigested food in stool?
-Have you ever had mono or Epstein Barr Virus?
-Do you have the symptoms of candida/parasites?
-If you have these ridges and have any other symptoms of chronic illness, I highly recommend reading the book Medical Medium.
+Other courses of action I would take with vertical ridges include cutting out inflammatory/allergenic substances from the diet, including cheese and gluten.
+Look for the root cause of your particular malabsorption: do you have low thyroid symptoms?
+Do you have any signs of leaky gut, showing up as food allergies or discomfort during digestion and undigested food in stool?
+Treating the body as a whole and looking for ways to strengthen your immune system (and thus your entire organism) is the best bet.

 According to Ayurveda, a deep line that runs horizontal to the nail is an indication of a strong illness, infection or depletion that occurred during the time that specific part of the nail was growing.
-It’s common for this line to occur after a viral infection, heart attack, severe fever, etc. It also can mean an issue of the metabolism, showing vitiated digestion at the time of growth.
-If there are multiple horizontal lines on the nail, this indicates a reoccurring issue and most likely is showing a chronic condition, so you should see an integrative or naturopathic physician.
+It’s common for this line to occur after a viral infection, heart attack, severe fever, etc. If there are multiple horizontal lines on the nail, this indicates a reoccurring issue and most likely is showing a chronic condition, so you should see an integrative or naturopathic physician just to be sure.

-Pale nails typically show anemia (low red blood cells/iron deficiency) in the system.
-This can be due to excessive blood loss (heavy menstruation or injury); an iron, folate or B12 deficiency; an ulcer, a parasitic/viral infection, certain medications (including NSAIDS), malabsorption, or chronic diseases such a cancer or autoimmune conditions.
+Pale nails typically show a tendency towards anemia (low red blood cells/iron deficiency) in the system.
+This can be due to excessive blood loss (heavy menstruation or injury); an iron, folate or B12 deficiency; an ulcer, a parasitic/viral infection, certain medications (including NSAIDS), malabsorption, etc.

 In TCM, pale nails is said to be caused by “blood deficiency,” which isn’t always identical to anemia but certainly can be.